The Church Of Our Fathers. 183 PART III.

 New Church

 In August 1882, the land on which stands the present Cathedral and Residence was purchased for the sum of £1500.
 Plans for the new church were prepared by Mr. Billing.
 After considerable delay, the contract was let to Mr. Wynd, for the sum of £3389.
-On 3rd December, 1882,!!! the foundation stone was laid by Bishop Moorehouse, and on the 5th November, 1884, the new church was officially opened by Bishop Moorehouse, who preached at both services.
+On 3rd December, 1882, (actually 1883) the foundation stone was laid by Bishop Moorehouse, and on the 5th November, 1884, the new church was officially opened by Bishop Moorehouse, who preached at both services.
 In the same year a pipe organ was installed at a cost of £290.
 I believe the present organ is the same one.
 It has been repaired and improved by the addition of blower and stops.

 The Jubilee booklet records an interesting item from the minutes of 1885, when to augment the income of the church, it was decided to hold an Art Union.
 The Rector was given authority to purchase three blocks of land, to be given as the first prize, and the old organ was offered as fourth prize.
 There is no record of the result of this unorthodox method of financing the church, but the following year the Guardians decided to raise the Rector's stipend to £360 per annum.
 Further on the same booklet records.
 "The clergy had their difficulties in those days.
 One Incumbent refused to hand over the church records, and at a meeting of the Guardians it ' was decided to take legal action against him.
 An assistant priest was indicted by the Bishop of Melbourne because of the language he used in one of his sermons.
 Much as you would like to know it, unfortunately there is no record of the offending words, and we simply have to use our imagination.
 The organists and vergers also had their problems, and the minutes from 1861 onwards reveal the fact that organists and vergers were appointed and dismissed at regular intervals.